ModeEffect/tabbed-account-area-for-easy-digital-downloads/readme.txt

 For example, [account_tabs purchase_history="Purchase History" edd_profile_editor="Edit Your Profile"] will have Purchase History first, and Edit Your Profile second. [account_tabs edd_profile_editor="Edit Your Profile" purchase_history="Purchase History"] will have Edit Your Profile first, and Purchase History second.

 == Changelog ==
+= 1.1.0 =
+* Refactored with code formatting to follow WordPress coding standards.
+* Ability to set logged out text for the `[hidden_content]` shortcode.
+* Check whether shortcodes exist before adding the tab/content for it in the [account_tabs] shortcode.
 = 1.0.3 =
 * Fix: JavaScript for tabs was being loaded on all front end pages.
 On pages where [account_tabs] shortcode wasn't present this produced an error.
 * New: Included translatable .pot file.